Biostrap EVO Review, Gen 2 vs Whoop (2022 Versions)

 Biostrap AUTO-detects sleep and you can also manually start your sleep time, I tended to do the latter.

 The app gets SIGNIFICANTLY more interesting on the sleep piece which has some impressive insights.
-This is one long screen which you scroll through and I’ve shown images from a progressive scrolling, below, for you to click to enlarge.
+This is one long screen which you scroll through and I’ve shown images from a progressive scrolling, below

 There is a daily survey for you to answer the question “How are you feeling?” and then your responses are tagged and shown against each night’s history.
 This is just for the record and cannot be analysed in any other way AFAIK.